pklopping/linuxcnc-ethercat-basics/readme.md

-# Au70's LinuxCNC EtherCAT Introduction
+# LinuxCNC EtherCAT Introduction

+_This repo and its author(s?) aren't affiliated with LinuxCNC._

 ## Why am I qualified to make this document?

 I'm not.
 I started this document one week after I spun up my first LinuxCNC computer and started learning it.
 But I struggled a lot and I'm hoping I can consolidate a handful of resources to make it easier for others to learn.

 ## Overview